iLert/docs/integrations/topdesk/inbound.md

 2. In the **Details** section **Active** field, ensure that checkbox is checked
 3. In the **Details** section **Choose type** field, choose **New card**
 4. In the **Linked actions** section, choose the action sequence `iLert - Create Alert Action` that you created in the last step
 5. _Optional_: You can choose another card type (e.g. **Edit card**) and add conditions or specifications for your use case (e.g. Status changed to "Open").
-In this case an iLert alert will be created only if event conditions and specifications match.
+In this case an ilert alert will be created only if event conditions and specifications match.

 ![](../../.gitbook/assets/tpdki10.1.png)